Serving Florida's Estate Law Needs Since 1982

 Losing a loved one is never easy, and dealing with probate can feel overwhelming.
 At The Siegel Law Firm, P.A., we’re a family-run firm that understands how difficult this time can be.
-That’s why we’re here – to help your family navigate the probate process with compassion and expertise.
-Whether you’re facing probate in Palm Beach, Martin, St. Lucie or Indian River County, we make sure you understand every step and handle the legal complexities for you.
+That’s why we’re here – to help your family navigate the probate process with compassion and skill.
+Whether you’re facing probate in Palm Beach, Martin County, St. Lucie or Indian River County, we make sure you understand every step and handle the legal complexities for you.

 What Is Probate?

-There are three main types of probate in Florida, and we can help you determine which one applies to your situation:
+There are three main types of probate in Florida:

 Questions And Answers About Probate In Florida

 The process of probate in Florida can be complex, often introducing a myriad of questions and concerns.
 Understanding its key aspects can help ease the journey.
-Below, we address some of the most common questions about the Florida probate process to provide you with clarity and guidance.
+Below, our Port St. Lucie probate attorneys address some of the most common questions about the Florida probate process.

 What assets must go through probate in Florida?